nalbarr/coursera-getting-cleaning-data/README.md

 > Tidy datasets are easy to manipulate, model and visualize... have a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table).

-I attempt to apply these principles with R programming but also in applying proper semantic by documenting my approach via a code book that accompanies a data analysis script.
+Not only does this project applies these principles with R programming but also in demonstrating proper best practices by documenting a code book that accompanies a data analysis script and describes both input and output codes and data sets.

-Additionally, where possible I apply as much of Wickhams's convenience packags such as data.table, dplyr and attempt to use a more *functional style* coding by using R collections and declarative lapply, etc. processing where possible.
+Lastly, where possible this project applies as much of Wickhams's convenience packags such as data.table, dplyr and attempt to use a more *functional style* coding by using R collections and declarative lapply, etc. processing where possible.

 ### Objectives

-This project demonstrated data analysis by an R script called run_analysis.R that does the following.
+This project demonstrates skills for data analysis using R programming for tasks of:

 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.